gutfeeling/word_forms/README.md

 Hi, I am Dibya and I maintain this repository.
 I would love to hear from you.
 Feel free to get in touch with me at dibyachakravorty@gmail.com.

+# Contributor

+Tom Aarsen @CubieDev is a major contributor and is singlehandedly responsible for v2.0.0.

 ## Contributions